- About Us

 By chemically incorporating morphine into a polymer (ie, PolyMorphine), we created a new composition that may alleviate tolerance development of opiates.
 In our collaboration with Lei Yu (Rutgers, Genetics), we invented a polymer that extends pain relief from hours (as with injectable morphine) to days.

 Localized delivery of salicylic acid is important for bone regeneration.
 In our collaboration with Pat O'Connor (UMDNJ, Orthopedics), PolyAspirin suppresses inflammation, enabling bone formation.
-With NIH funding, we are also investigating PolyAspirin formulations that can be syring-extruded to fill bone void volumes.
+With Dana Graves (UPenn, Periodontics), we've demonstrated significant bone regeneration in diabetic animals with PolyAspirin-containing bone allograft material.

 In a related project, we explore novel hydrogels that incorporate NSAIDs and/or antioxidants for wound care and personal care.
 With Luiz Catalani (Univ Sao Paulo, Chemistry), stable hydrogels are fabricated by admixing NSAIDS that release over days (rather than hours).

 Overall, PolymerDrugs can be designed to release drugs/bioactives from hours to days to weeks to months.
 The release profile is "tuned" using various approaches - admixing small molecules into the polymer matrix, modifying the polymer's chemical structure and/or changing the matrix format (microspheres vs. slab vs. hydrogel).
-POLYMERx is developing this technology to coat medical devices.
+PRx is developing this technology to incorporate into medical devices.

 Awards & Honors (selected)